tamberg/fhnw-idb/introduction/CircuitPython/README.md

 If you have statements like `print("Hello World!)` in your code, the output must be written to a console which should be visible to you.
 It is the serial console, that receives such output from your CircuitPython board.
 The output is sent over USB to your computer so you can see it.
 But the serial console requires a terminal program, which is the visual interface between the console and the user.

-Such a setup is really easy with the Mu-Editor, because the Mu-Editor has the terminal and the serial console already built in.
+Such a setup is really easy with the Mu editor, because the terminal and the serial console are already built in.
 Read [this chapter](https://learn.adafruit.com/welcome-to-circuitpython/kattni-connecting-to-the-serial-console#are-you-using-mu-2978926-4) to open the `Serial Console`.

+If you are not using Mu, you have [other options](https://learn.adafruit.com/welcome-to-circuitpython/advanced-serial-console-on-mac-and-linux) to opne a serial connection to your board.

 ### Using the REPL